 In 2018, the BepiColombo spacecraft was launched to study Mercury.
 The mission is a collaboration between the European Space Agency (ESA) and the Japan Aerospace Exploration Agency (JAXA).
 The spacecraft is currently on its way to Mercury and is expected to arrive in 2025.

-In conclusion, Mercury is a unique and fascinating planet that has captivated scientists for centuries.
+Mercury is a unique and fascinating planet that has captivated scientists for centuries.
 Its small size, proximity to the sun, and geological features make it a challenging object to study.
 However, recent advances in technology have allowed scientists to study the planet in more detail and have provided new insights into its history and characteristics.
 The BepiColombo spacecraft will also provide more detailed information and understanding of the planet in the future.